-And for those eCommerce businesses that would like to focus on Shopping (perhaps you had success with Smart Shopping in the past), this is also possible.
-Just use your data feed in a Performance Max campaign but don’t upload any assets to the asset groups and then your campaign will only be eligible to run on Shopping, Display, and YouTube, in a product placement format.
+Until recently, for those eCommerce businesses that wanted to focus on Shopping (perhaps you had success with Smart Shopping in the past), it was also possible.
+All you had to do was use your data feed in a Performance Max campaign, but not upload any assets to the asset groups and then your campaign was only be eligible to run on Shopping, Display, and YouTube, in a product placement format.

-You can read all about creating Feed-only PMax Campaigns here.
+You can read all about creating Feed-only PMax Campaigns and the recent updates here.

 Branded Searches in Performance Max Campaigns